MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Contoso SKU selection: Pay As You Go
     - DR Uplift options: N/A, the APIs for Cognitive Services are hosted by [Microsoft-managed data centers](/azure/cognitive-services/what-are-cognitive-services#regional-availability)
     - Notes
-        -  If Cognitive Services has been deployed via customer deployed [docker containers](/azure/cognitive-services/cognitive-services-container-support), recovery remains the responsibility of the customer
+        -  If Cognitive Services has been deployed via customer deployed [Docker containers](/azure/cognitive-services/cognitive-services-container-support), recovery remains the responsibility of the customer

 - **Azure Cognitive Search**
     - Component Recovery Responsibility: Microsoft